 Maybe you were able to figure it out, or maybe you contacted a support representative who explained where you went wrong.
 In extreme cases, maybe you switched software vendors!
 Regardless, it wasted your time and probably had you cursing the product.

-Providing training can minimize this kind of frustration and time wastage.
+Providing customer training can minimize this kind of frustration and time wastage.

 2. Training shows customers how to get added value from a product